Babuka6/cse15l-lab-reports/lab3.md

 You can use grep to search for a pattern in multiple files and then use sed for a search and replace operation.
 For example, replacing "old" with "new" in all files within a directory: grep -rl "old" /path/to/directory | xargs sed -i 's/old/new/g'

-Here is original instances of "gun" in a file:
+Here is original instances of "gun" and sentences where its found in a file:
 ```
 antho@LAPTOP-8ND46614 MINGW64 ~/OneDrive/Documents/Github/docsearch/technical (main)
 $ grep -P -o '.+?gun[^.!?]*[.!?]'
 911report/chapter-13.2.txt